Changchung Cathedral: History

 Before the division of Korea, Pyongyang was the city with the highest number of Christian believers in Korea, and was known as the "Korean Jerusalem".
 By 1945, nearly 1/6 of its citizens were Christians.
 Therefore, Pyongyang was made into the only diocese in northern Korea.

-After the division of Korea, however, the Communist government under Kim Il-sung persecuted Christians as imperialist collaborators and spies; even the famous Christian Nationalist Cho Man-sik, initially more influential than Kim, was arrested and shot.
+After the division of Korea, however, the Communist government under Kim Il Sung persecuted Christians as imperialist collaborators and spies.
 Much of the Catholic community was either killed or imprisoned, and many more fled south.

 The original cathedral, built of red brick in the late 19th century, was destroyed in the Korean War by American forces.
 Earlier, in 1949, the last formal Bishop of Pyongyang, Francis Hong Yong-ho, had been imprisoned by the communist government; he later disappeared.
 His death was acknowledged by the Holy See in 2013, although the exact date of death is unknown.

 In 1988 a new cathedral was opened in East Pyongyang.
 At the same time, two nondenominational Protestant churches were opened in an effort by the government to show religious freedom.

 Operation

 The cathedral is operated by the Korean Catholic Association and is not affiliated with the Holy See.
 Because of the strained relations with the Holy See, the cathedral currently has no bishop or even an ordained priest.
 There is no resident priest either.
-Masses are offered by foreign clergy.
+Masses are occasionally offered by foreign clergy when they visit Pyongyang.
+In 2015, an agreement was reached between the Korean Catholic Association and the Catholic Bishops' Conference of Korea, allowing South Korean priests and bishops to celebrate Mass and administer the sacraments in the Cathedral on major feast days.

 There is a noodle factory associated with the church that receives financial support from the Roman Catholic Archdiocese of Seoul and Catholic Koreans in the United States.